EGR314Team308/Team308.github.io/Design Ideation.md

 68. Used to collect data on climate change
 69. Used to determine/track conditions in a cave
 70. Used to determine/track conditions in a mine
-71. Used to determine/track conditions in a underwater
 72. Used on top of a skyscraper
 73. Used on an RV for wind speed
 74. Used at an airport for atmospheric pressure measurements